sgraden/vpc/apis.md

 	* `404: The specified subnet could not be found.`

 ### POST/vpcs
 This request creates a new VPC from a VPC template.
-The VPC template object is structured in the same way as a retrieved VPC, and contains the information necessary to create the new VPC.
+The VPC template object is structured in the same way as a retrieved VPC, and it contains the information necessary to create the new VPC.

 * **Required Parameters**: None
 * **Request Body**: _required_